OracleCPS/odi_config_martha/readme.md

 **Note:** For backup destination use the following:
      1. Cloud Storage Container.
 Provide the value you put together in section "**Create the URL to the Storage Bucket**".
 For example: `https://swiftobjectstorage.us-ashburn-1.oraclecloud.com/v1/oscnas001/ODICS_STORAGE1`
      2. Username.
 Provide the user created in section "**Setup credential to have access to the bucket**".
 For example: `martha.aguilar@oracle.com`
      3. Password.
-Provide the OAuth Token generated in section "**Setup credential to have access to the bucket**" step 10
+Provide the OAuth Token generated in section `Setup credential to have access to the bucket` step 10.

  9. Go on with section "Installing ODI on the Oracle Java Cloud Service" but in step 6 of subsection "Installing Oracle Data Integrator" (Auto Updates Screen) do the following:

-     1. Click on \"Search My Oracle Support for updates\"
+     1. Click on `Search My Oracle Support for updates`
      2. Enter username (your user name for Oracle Support)
      3. Enter password (your password for Oracle Support)
      4. Click on Search.